jarviscanada/jarvis_data_eng_CatalinaGalan/core_java/grep/README.md

 for a matching string or pattern within a given file or directory (recursively).
 It will return all the lines that match the given pattern and write them into a given output file.
 The grep app was implemented with:
-* **Java** and **IntelliJ IDEA** to implement the grep functionality, handle input/output, pattern matching using java.util.regex, and keep track of errors with log4j logger.
+* **Java** and **IntelliJ IDEA** to implement the grep functionality, handle input/output, pattern
+* matching using java.util.regex, and keep track of errors with the log4j logger.
 * **Apache Maven** for project and dependencies management.
 * **Docker** to ensure consistent runtime environments.
 * **Git** for version control tracking.